-For secure storage, all TOE models contain one field-replaceable nonvolatile storage device.
-This storage device is a disk-based, self-encrypting drive (SED) that is FIPS 140-2 validated.
+For secure storage, all TOE models contain one field-replaceable, nonvolatile storage device.
+This storage device is a disk-based, self-encrypting drive (SED).

-The SED in the TOE uses a 256-bit "drive-lock password" as the border encryption value (BEV) which is used to unlock the data on the drive.
-The BEV is generated by the TOE using a CTR_DRBG(AES-256) algorithm and is stored as a key chain of one in non-field replaceable nonvolatile storage (SPI flash and EEPROM) located inside the TOE.
-The CTR_DRBG(AES-256) uses the Advanced Encryption Standard-Counter (AES-CTR) algorithm.
+The SED in the TOE uses the 256-bit "drive-lock password" as the border encryption value (BEV), which is used to unlock the data on the drive.
+The BEV is generated by the TOE using a CTR\DRBG(AES-256) algorithm and is stored as a key chain of one in non-field replaceable nonvolatile storage (SPI flash and EEPROM) located inside the TOE.
+The CTR\DRBG(AES-256) uses the Advanced Encryption Standard-Counter (AES-CTR) algorithm.